Education

 How iHelp Fosters Service Learning

 iHelp organizes, implements, and facilitates healthcare outreach programs for underserved populations and communities around the world.
-While the primary goal of these projects is to serve and enhance the health of and overall enrich the community they are a part of, they also permit volunteers to work alongside medical professionals and directly with patients.
-Volunteers thus gain medical experience as well as a better understanding of the disparities individuals face.
-Through our mobile and stationary clinic operations, both domestically and abroad, individuals gain valuable experience and insight of the marginalized populations while ethically contributing to long-term sustainable project operations.
-It is our hope that iHelp can have its greatest impact by providing future generations with the tools, insight, and experience to create solutions to address disparities in health systems worldwide.
+While the primary goal of these projects is to provide health care service in underserved and marginalized communities, they also provide opportunities for volunteers to work alongside medical professionals and directly with patients.
+Volunteers gain medical experience and a deeper understanding of the individual and communal impact of health care disparities.
+Through our domestic and international mobile and stationary clinic operations, individuals gain valuable experience and insight into the populatins they serve, while contributing to sustainable operations.
+We hope that iHelp’s greatest impact is providing future generations with the tools, insight, and experience to create solutions and drive the innovations that address disparities in health systems worldwide.
 See how we are providing service learning opportunities through our South Florida Homeless Outreach Programs, The Wayuu Clinic, and The Ghana Clinic.

 References